JetBrains/intellij-sdk-docs/topics/ui/controls/toolbar.md

 Left align items on a horizontal toolbar and top align on a vertical toolbar.

 Group related toolbar icon buttons and separate groups with lines.
-If there are several unrelated icons do **not** add separators after each icon.
+If there are several unrelated icons, do **not** add separators after each icon.

 ![](toolbar_group.png)